 There is an emulator called "Bochs" available from the Google Play Store which essentially turns your phone into a PC.
 Even a cheap US$40 Android phone with 1 GB of memory and 8 GB storage can be used.
 No phone service is required.
 Using bluetooth, you can transfer data between an Android PC and a Windows PC using a VHD instead of what would traditionally have been done using a floppy disk.
 A small (9 MB) VHD is provided here.
 You use this as a second hard drive so that it becomes your D drive.
 Or using an Android with OTG support, you can transfer data using USB stick from PDOS.
 Windows is not required.
 To get the scratch.vhd populated you will need to use the development version of PDOS-generic from sourceforge.
 You can copy to/from host files using ":".

 Here are some more notes on the use of an Android.
-It is recommended that you get APK Generator, unzipandro from the Google Play Store or unzipandro as an APK, since Androzip is no longer available - so all references to Androzip should instead be to unzipandro, Bochs from the Google Play Store.
+It is recommended that you get APK Generator, unzipandro from the Google Play Store or unzipandro as an APK, or here since Androzip is no longer available - so all references to Androzip should instead be to unzipandro, Bochs from the Google Play Store.
 The APK Generator allows you to create APK files which are standalone installation files.
 So after installing all 3 products, and preferably before you run them, and preferably on a new device with no personal information, you run APK Generator to create an Androzip.APK and a Bochs.APK.
 These two files can then be transmitted via Bluetooth to any new Android phone.
 No internet connection is ever required.

 You also need to transmit at a minimum pdos.zip.
 You probably also want scratch.zip and potentially freedos.zip.
 You install the two packages.
 You probably need to change your settings to allow installation from unknown sources.
 You unzip the zip files using Androzip or you can use your file manager if it supports it.
 When you start Bochs and select the vhd, if it crashes, try selecting in-app instead of system, right down the bottom.
 If it is covered by ads, disconnect from the internet.
 If Bochs crashes when you click start, try renaming the vhd to img.
 To get files onto Bochs you can put them in a directory, click vfat, and select that directory.
 To get a file off Bochs, zip it using Freedos then use fil2dsk under pdos to copy onto hard disk image, destroying the disk and padding with lots of NUL characters.
 Rename the disk .zip and Androzip can cope with the padding.
 Other unzip programs may or may not cope.
 You can also zip a zip.